Focus on purple flower on hiking trail with blurry hikers in background

 How to Have a Productive (but Enjoyable) Spring Break

-Even if you're planning on just relaxing this April vacation, you can still find time to get things done.
-Here are some tips to have a fun and productive break!
+April vacation is a great time to relax, but you can still find time to get things done.
+Here's how to have a fun yet productive high school spring break.

 Start your assignments early

-Be savvy with the unexpected free time you get!
-While enjoying a fun (but crowded) day at an amusement park with my family, I spent the long hours in line watching the APUSH review videos my teacher assigned on my phone.
+Be savvy with any free time you get this week!
+While enjoying a fun (but crowded) day at an amusement park with my family, I spent long hours in line watching the APUSH review videos my teacher assigned on my phone.
 If you have a long flight ahead of you, study your Spanish vocabulary for the quiz you have when you get back.
+Little things like this will go a long way when you go back to school after break.

 Plan for finals or AP tests